MATHEMATICS PROVIDES TEST FOR RELIABILITY

 This conclusion determines what we do next!

-This discovery is a decision point.
-If the reader concludes that the Bible is just another human book, there’s little value in continuing with the remaining sections of this handbook.
+If the reader concludes that the Bible is just another human book, there’s little value in continuing with the remaining sections of this resource.
 The reader might just-as-well go to a bookstore and select any book on religion, philosophy or self improvement.
 If the Bible is not God’s book, then no book is, and thus there’s no information from God, just human opinion.

-But if the reader concludes that the Bible really is God’s message to us, he’ll be eager to learn all the important things God says in it, as summarized in the following topics.
+However, if the reader concludes that the Bible really is God’s message to us, he’ll be eager to learn all the important things God says in it (as summarized in the following topics).